The United States - Federal Copy link

 NIST is a non-regulatory agency which is a part of the US Department of Commerce and is home to the US AI Safety Institute since it was created in 2023.
 Over the years NIST has undertaken a number of AI initiatives, including developing a risk management framework to better manage risks posed to individuals, organisations, and society by AI.
 NIST has also released Special Publication 1270, Towards a Standard for Identifying and Managing Bias in Artificial Intelligence as well as a Privacy Framework which outlines an approach for organisations to manage privacy risks.
 NIST has ongoing research into the explainability of AI systems and a team aiming to develop measurement methods and best practices to support the implementation of explainable AI.

 The Office for Science and Technology Policy (OSTP) was given a broad mandate by Congress to advise the President on the effects of science and technology on domestic and international affairs.
-It is the direction-setting body at the federal level, and was the driving force behind the Executive Order on AI, as well as the Blueprint for an AI Bill of Rights.
+It is the direction-setting body at the federal level.

 The United States Department of Energy (DOE) oversees US national energy policy and energy production, as well as energy-related research and energy conservation, including nuclear.
 The DOE has an office of Critical and Emerging Technology which is running the Frontiers in AI for Science, Security, and Technology (FASST) initiative in addition to a number of other ongoing AI-related projects